muratk5n/thirdwave/en/README.md

 The watchdog ICAC has some pull, eh?

-There doesnt seem to be an underhanded motive behind this, or failure at the job.
+There doesnt seem to be an underhanded motive behind the investigation, or premier failure at the job.
 She looked like an able public servant..
 Sad.

 "[Oz state Premier] Gladys Berejiklian resigns as NSW premier as ICAC investigates"